FlyingJester/TurboSphere/README.md

 * MingW
 * Android NDK 64-bit

-Notes:

-Android-specific and OpenGL ES-specific code previously existed in TurboSphere, although actually testing an Android build would require the Android Emulator and more knowledge of Java than I have.
-I have compiled a majority of the engine and plugin code, but was stopped when I needed to compile against OpenGL ES, and needed an Android build of Bass.
-Bass, V8, and SDL2 are all known to work on Android ARM and Android x86.
-There's theoretically nothing stopping this from working.

 ####How To Compile TurboSphere

 To compile TurboSphere, you will need to get three third-party libraries, along with several addon libraries for them.